kg4ydw/noacli/documentation/Readme-feedback.md

 * Table line spacing tweaks in all tables including tableviewer
 * Button dock arragement: sorting, dragging, greedy fit, etc. (replace FlowLayout)
 * More button actions (middle and right click?)
+* More options for fonts?
+Save fonts in qtail?

 Postscript
 ==========